Hearing

 Background

-Hearing aids were one of the products that used subminiature tubes prior to W.W.II.
+Hearing aids (Wiki: History) were one of the products that used subminiature tubes prior to W.W.II.
 These tubes where made more rugged for use in the Proximity Fuze.
 It makes sense to have a page for hearing related items so that some of them can be removed from the China Lake Patents page.

 Hearing Aids